Watch this short film to find out how adoption has changed over the decades.

 If you a Special Guardian the NATP can support you and offers a range of benefits including listening circles, telephone consultations, a men’s support group, access to useful resources, a members-only Facebook group, webinars, face to face training, a helpline, and more.

 The Kinship Hub

-Kinship Hub is a new community based service aimed at supporting kinship carers across London.
-Kinship Hub offers free online weekly webinars to kinship carers and children on a range of topics from managing contact safely, to promoting a positive sense of identity, life story work and building resilience.
+Kinship Hub is a community-based service aimed at supporting kinship carers across London and the UK.
+Kinship Hub offers free online webinars to kinship carers and children on a range of topics from managing contact safely, to promoting a positive sense of identity, life story work and building resilience.
 They have recently launched an employability program through their catering company, Kinship Kitchen to provide paid employment opportunities for them through their catering company.
 They run the Kinship Carers Cooking Club, a weekly group where children and carers can get together and cook a meal from scratch.
 Plus in-person cooking sessions every month, based in South London.

 Kinship Carers can self-refer at www.kinshipcarershub.org/contact, or can be referred by a social worker or other supporting professional.
-For more information or to book a place at any one of the webinars please contact Anna-Lou Manca on 07792 320 549 or email [email protected].
+For more information please contact Anna-Lou Manca on 07792 320 549 or email [email protected].